Blazers Refuse To Lose In Las Vegas, Advance To Tournament Semifinals | Portland Trail Blazers

 The Portland Trail Blazers remained perfect at the 2018 Las Vegas Summer League with a 95-80 victory versus the Boston Celtics in the tournament semifinals Sunday night at Thomas & Mack Center on the campus of UNLV.

-The Trail Blazers are now 5-0 in Las Vegas and advance to play the winner of 76ers vs. Grizzlies Monday night in the penultimate round of the Las Vegas Summer League Tournament.
+The Trail Blazers are now 5-0 in Las Vegas and advance to play the Memphis Grizzlies Monday night in the penultimate round of the Las Vegas Summer League Tournament.

 Portland has made a habit of going on runs in the first and third quarters throughout their time in Las Vegas, and Sunday night’s game versus the Celtics was no different.